 Consumers can no longer plead ignorance when ordering that deep-dish pizza or triple-patty burger.

-That’s because, beginning Monday, federal rules will require restaurant, grocery and convenience store chains to post calorie counts for all standard items on their menus.
+That’s because, starting in May, federal rules now require restaurant, grocery and convenience store chains to post calorie counts for all standard items on their menus.

 Consumers should expect to see the labels on display boards, handout menus and digital kiosks at chains with 20 or more locations.
 The change will be most evident at midsize and regional restaurants and grocery stores, since most of the country’s largest chains began displaying calorie counts after Congress passed the menu-labeling law in 2010.

 Labeling has proved controversial since then.
 While public health groups say calorie labels are needed to nudge consumers toward more healthful choices — especially in an era when people dine out often — some in the food industry have fought the rules on the grounds that they’re expensive and difficult to implement.

 Even as the regulations go live, critics are pushing a bill in Congress that would significantly weaken them.
 And last year, the Food and Drug Administration delayed the rules at the 11th hour over industry criticism, although the agency argues that mandatory calorie labeling actually benefits businesses.